etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_viewlog             | 0 or 1        | 1

-Show an external console log for copy pasting etc.
+Toggles an external console window, mainly used for copy pasting etc.

 ---